 Book Drop at the Community Recycle Center - 1000 Sand Flats Rd. - 435-259-3867.
-Soft back books can go in with the mixed paper, hardback books go in a separate box, between the entrance to the recycle center and the drop off area.
+Soft back books can go in with the mixed paper, hardback books go in a separate box, located to the left of the processing area as you face the building.

 Cell Phones & Tablets

 Community Recycle Center, e-waste drive.
 See information here.